 Once you plateau, it makes sense to get an audit/roadmap of your efforts.
 Once you reach a plateau again, it is worth taking on an agency.

 However, if you can’t find an above-average in-house SEM manager (they don’t hang on trees), then going with an agency can save you a lot of not just money, but also in opportunity costs.

-Seasoned in Retail, but Just Going Online or into AdWords
+Seasoned in Retail, but Just Going Online or into Google Ads

 This scenario is perfect for an agency.
 There will be plenty of popular products/brands at great pricing.
 Logistics are already ready to go.
 The business side is sound.
-All that’s needed are amazing AdWords campaigns.
+All that’s needed are amazing Google Ads campaigns.